Natural Remedies You Have at Home for Genital Herpes Outbreaks

 Apple cider vinegar has become known for all kinds of wonderful health benefits as a food, including lowering your blood sugar and helping with weight loss.
 Evidence also demonstrates apple cider vinegar's topical antimicrobial and anti-inflammatory properties.

-However, applying undiluted vinegar to your nether regions could be extremely painful, especially with open sores present.
-Instead, mix one part apple cider vinegar with three parts warm or cool water and apply to the area.
+However, applying undiluted vinegar to your nether regions could be extremely painful and might cause burns, especially with open sores present.
+Instead, mix one part apple cider vinegar with three parts cool water and apply to the area.
 You could also fill a small hip bath or sitz bath basin with the mixture and soak the affected areas for several minutes.